openDemocracy-org/gfw-comment-incentives/README.md

 Clone this project and `npm install`.
 Copy `.env.default` to `.env`.

 Run `npm run start` to start the server.
 If you want to work on the project productively you can run `npm run watch` and the server will reload.

-Once you have a local Coral instance, update `CORAL_ROOT_URL=http://localhost:3000` if it is running on a port other than 3000.

 You should now be able to access the development oD website at [http://localhost:8080/articles/hello-world](http://localhost:8080/articles/hello-world]).